 ClickTap to view full size

 a year agoNice Andy but I would avoid upper castleshaw reservoir if you have a large dog as the stiles are ridiculous to get over.
 My dog is large German Shepherd size but no way could he negotiate the final one onto Dirty lane, ridiculous set up.
 Makes me wonder how people with slight disabilities or the elderly would manage.
 United Utilities need to address this.

-11 months agoSome good views but very badly signposted in places, leading to a difficult to follow route.
+a year agoSome good views but very badly signposted in places, leading to a difficult to follow route.
 Lots of signs prohibiting access.
 Maybe I got the wrong impression, but it felt rather unwelcoming ...

 How to get there